 Author: admin

 In 2020, James started Praying Eucharistically, a project exploring the ways of worshipping and Christian living in the Covid lockdown.
-For this project, he provides the appropriate liturgical texts for people celebrating at home and offers Gospel readings and homilies in video format for Sundays and the main festivities of the liturgical year.
+For this project, he provides the appropriate liturgical texts for people celebrating at home.
+He offers Gospel readings and homilies in video format for Sundays and the main festivities of the liturgical year.
 All videos can be…

 No More Special Pleading: How Opening Up to LGBTQ+ Reality Flows Organically from Basic Christianity